frank-xwang/CLD-UnsupervisedLearning/README.md

 [Preprint](https://arxiv.org/abs/2008.03813v4) | [BibTex](http://people.eecs.berkeley.edu/~xdwang/papers/CLD.txt)

 ## Updates
+[04/20/2021] Training and linear evaluating MoCo v2 + CLD on ImageNet is supported.

+[04/12/2021] Training MoCo + CLD on CIFAR is supported now.

 [04/09/2021] Initial Commit.
-We re-implemented CLD in this repo.
-Keep tunning.
+Training NPID + CLD on CIFAR is avaliable now in this repo.
+We also plan to support MoCo+CLD, BYOL+CLD and InfoMin+CLD.

 ## Requirements
 ### Packages